 There was a time, in the decades that followed the annexation, when it would have made sense.
 When most inhabitants were born in Portuguese territory, spoke the language, identified with the culture.

 However, that was a tough period.
-Well, to be honest, it’s been tough ever since Sebastião disappeared.
+Well, to be honest, it’s been tough ever since Sebastião disappeared in the XVI century.
 But shortly after the Peninsular war, Brazil began its struggle for independence, depriving Portugal from its main source of income.
 And shortly after that, the country fell into Civil War.
 Three consecutive war efforts had crushed our already weakened economy.
 Engaging on another conflict would be shooting ourselves in the foot.

 This is understandable, from an external politics point of view.
 But while we went on with more pressing matters, the replacement and suppression of our identity in Olivença continued.